-If you’re looking to start a small business online in South Africa there is no better time than NOW.
-There’s a huge market shift from brick and mortar shops to online stores, make sure you follow the trend.
+If you’re looking to start a small business online from home in South Africa then there is no better time than NOW.
+There’s a huge market shift from brick and mortar shops to online stores, this is your opportunity to follow the trend!

 With numbers like that, you probably think I’ve spent hundreds of thousands on a university degree.
 Well, the truth is all I have to my name is a matric certificate, (with C’s and D’s,) poor grammar, a tendency to change my career path and my mind more times than my underwear, and an average brain.

-The best way to start a small business in South Africa is by finding a brilliant product that can help as many people as possible in South Africa, and sell it online using FB advertising.
+The best way to start a small online e-commerce business in South Africa at home is by finding a brilliant product that can help as many people as possible, and sell it online using FB advertising.
 The more people you help, the more money you’ll make.
 It’s that simple!
 All that it requires from you is that you get started, NOW!

 This guide is dedicated to showing you exactly how you can do this.

-Here’s an outline of the method I use to start a small business online in South Africa:
+Here’s a general outline of the method I use to start a small business online at home in South Africa:

 IMPORTANT TIP: Spend less time on planning and more time on taking action.
 Coca-cola didn’t start with a business plan; they started with action.

 So on that note, get pumped, grab a pen, note pad, and some coffee, and let’s get started!